Identifiability of interaction kernels in mean-field equations of interacting particles: Main results

-By Remark \ref{rmk:MLE_radial}, identifiability on a finite dimensional function space is equivalent to the non-degeneracy of the normal matrix $A$.
-In general, as the next lemma shows, identifiability is equivalent to the non-degeneracy of the bilinear form. \begin{lemma} Identifiability holds on a linear space $\mH$ if the bilinear form $\rkhs{\cdot,\cdot}$ is well-defined and non-degenerate on $\mH$.
-That is, the true kernel $\phi_{true}\in \mH$ (or $\Ktrue\in \mH$) is the unique minimizer of the loss functional $\mE$ in \eqref{eq:costFn_theory} in $\mH$ iff $\rkhs{h,h}>0$ for all $h\in \mH$ unless $h=0$. \end{lemma} \begin{proof} Since the radial case and general case have the same bilinear form, we consider only the radial case.
+When $\mH$ is a finite-dimensional (e.g., in parametric inference), Remark \ref{rmk:MLE_radial} suggests that identifiability holds in $\mH$ if the normal matrix $A_n$ is invertible, in other words, $c^\top A_n c>0$ for all nonzero $c\in \R^n$.
+Similarly, when $\mH$ is infinite-dimensional, the identifiability is equivalent to the non-degeneracy of the bilinear form $\rkhs{\cdot,\cdot}$, as the following lemma shows. \begin{lemma} Identifiability holds in a linear space $\mH$ for the loss functional $\mE$ in \eqref{eq:costFn} if the bilinear form $\rkhs{\cdot,\cdot}$ in \eqref{eq:bilinearform_0} is non-degenerate in $\mH$.
+That is, the true kernel is the unique minimizer of the loss functional $\mE$ in \eqref{eq:costFn_theory} in $\mH$ iff $\rkhs{\phi,\phi}>0$ for all $\phi\in \mH$ except $\phi=0$. \end{lemma} \begin{proof} Denote the true kernel by $\phi_{true}$.
 Note that